infinum/qa-handbook/Testing/Testing - Design Refinement.md

 - Navigation placement
 - Design of buttons (specific for platform, for example share button)
-- Native buttons (for example - back button)...
+- Native buttons (for example - back button) etc.

 ---